silnrsi/pysilfont/docs/scripts.md

 If run with -r or \-\-reportonly it just reports what values would be updated.

 Look in psfcopymeta.py for a full list of metadata copied.
-Note that only fontinfo.plist is updated; the target font is not normalized.
+Note that only fontinfo.plist and lib.plist are updated; the target font is not normalized.

 Also psfcopymeta does not use Pysilfont's backup mechanism for fonts.